 The following list is Part IIB (1500-1599) of my attempt to trace the history of human artistic endeavors by finding the best, most significant, and most highly-regarded works of visual art (primarily painting and sculpture) from all times and places and presenting them in chronological order.
-The five Art History 101 lists contain every work of art that was on at least two of the 18 ‘Best Works of Art’ lists that I collected from the Internet and books.
+The seven Art History 101 lists contain every work of art that was on at least two of the 24 ‘Best Works of Art’ lists that I collected from the Internet and books.
 Although most of the resources available to me focused almost exclusively on the art of Western Civilization, the list does identify some of the most significant artworks produced by the artists of Asia, Africa and South America.
 Because I believe visuals are essential for discussing the visual arts, I have included images of the art works, In most cases, you can click on the images to enlarge them.
 (I have tried to use public domain images where possible.
 In other cases, I believe this is a fair non-commercial use for educational purposes.
 If there are copyright concerns, please let me know.)
 Each entry includes the date of the work, the artist’s name, the name (or names) of the work, the style or culture associated with the work, and the location where the work was produced.
 In addition, I have included a brief essay with description (including measurements), artistic materials used, background and interpretation.
 Much of the information in these essays comes from Wikipedia or from the website of the museum or other site where the artwork is located.
-Art History 101, Part I (Prehistoric Era-1399) is here; Part IIA (1400-1499) is here; Part III (1600-1799) is here.
-Part IV (1800-Present) is here.
+For the rest of the Art History 101 series, click on the following links:

 1250-1500: Unknown Artists: Moai [Rapa Nui; Easter Island, Chile]